Michael Brosseau Player Props: Brewers vs. Angels

 Michael Brosseau At The Plate

-- Brosseau is batting .256 with two doubles, three home runs and four walks.
+- Brosseau is hitting .244 with two doubles, three home runs and four walks.

-- This year, Brosseau has tallied at least one hit in nine of 15 games (60.0%), and had multiple hits twice.
+- This season, Brosseau has posted at least one hit in nine of 16 games (56.3%), and had multiple hits twice.

-- In five games this season, Brosseau has picked up an RBI, with more than one RBI once.
+- In five games this year, Brosseau has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 15 games so far this season.
+- He has scored in three games this year (18.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.